annhilati/annhilati/README.md

 <ul>
     <li>🌍 I'm based in Germany</li>
     <li>💡 I focus on modules and libraries for data abstraction but I am also expanding my knowledge to include full-stack applications</li>
-    <li>🚀 <a href="https://github.com/annhilati/vpmobil-py">vpmobil-py</a> is currently the only production-ready project I have; all the others are proofs of concept, toy projects or personal endeavours</li>
+    <li>🚀 <a href="https://github.com/annhilati/vpmobil-py">vpmobil-py</a> is currently the only production-grade project I have; All the others are proof-of-concepts, or personal projects</li>
 </ul>

 <!-- <a href="#"><img align="right" src="https://github-readme-stats.vercel.app/api?username=annhilati&show_icons=true&theme=dark&layout=compact&theme=dark&bg_color=161928&title_color=ffffff&text_color=ffffff&border_color=2A2630&icon_color=ffffff" alt="User Stats"></a> -->